jlrude91/RudeThoughts/content/thought/2019-the-government-household-part-two-of-imagine-running-a-house-like-the-government.md

 ---
 title: >-
-  The Government Household,  Part two of Imagine Running a House Like the Government
+  The Government Household,  Part two of Imagine Running Your House Like the Government
 draft: false
 date: '2019-01-24'